impira/docquery/README.md

 ## Use cases

 DocQuery excels at a number of use cases involving structured, semi-structured, or unstructured documents.
 You can ask questions about invoices, contracts, forms, emails, letters, receipts, and many more.
+You can also classify documents.
 We will continue evolving the model, offer more modeling options, and expanding the set of supported documents.
 We welcome feedback, requests, and of course contributions to help achieve this vision.

 ## How it works